Night Has Come (TV series): Main

 The top student, Jung-won, has more enemies than friends due to her blunt personality.
 She is the target of everyone's jealousy but chooses to ignore them.
 Sharing minor interests and personalities, Yoon-seo became her only friend.
-To survive this tragedy, she realizes that she must kill her best friend.
+To survive the game, she realises something tragic related to her best friend.
 Even though she hates being with other colleagues, she eventually unites with others to solve the curse.